Establishing A Timber Tax Basis

 The depletion of his timber tax basis reduced his overall land and timber tax basis by $125,000.
 Were he to sell the property following the harvest, he'd pay capital gains tax on any sales amount over his new adjusted tax basis ($250,000 for the remaining raw land).

 What could Mr. Smith have done if he had not established a timber tax basis at the time of purchase?
 He could have had his consulting forester perform a back cruise.
 A back cruise determines present timber volumes, then regresses growth to the time of purchase.
 Those estimated quantities are then multiplied by historical timber prices to determine acquisition value.
+Tax law prohibits back cruising once the trees are cut, meaning you can't legally back up your harvest volumes.

 A person who receives property as a gift also receives the giver’s tax basis values.
 Before gifting or accepting property, you should always consider the tax ramifications.
 Often gifted property was acquired by the giver decades ago, meaning the timber tax basis is practically zero.
 Tracts acquired long ago are almost impossible to back cruise due to the extensive growth and mortality levels over that period.